ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 str(sust_data)
 ```

-Other columns in the data frame, such as sust_data$energy_action, contain strings of letters, e.g. `BDEFH`.
+Other columns in the data frame, such as `sust_data$energy_action`, contain strings of letters, e.g. `BDEFH`.
 This question on the survey presented the user with a list of sustainable actions related to the home, e.g. "I have replaced my lightbulbs with energy saving lightbulbs" and asked the user to tick all the ones that applied to them.
 Each of the letters refers to a single action.
 The format of this column is similar to what you would receive if you downloaded the raw results of a Google Form.

 Imagine we want to ask the question "Does the number of sustainable energy-related actions performed vary according to gender?".
 To do this we need to create a column in the data frame which counts the number of letters in `sust_data$energy_action`.
 To do this we can use `nchar()`, a simple function which counts the number of characters in a string.
 Additionally, we have to use `as.character()` to coerce `energy_action` to a character variable, as it is currently encoded as a factor, which isn't compatible with `nchar()`.
 :